 How do marketers measure the performance of a mobile ad campaign?
 While KPIs will vary based on objective, cost per install (CPI) is the best-known by far — but that doesn’t mean it’s what you should focus on.
 CPI is just one piece of a much bigger picture, and it will mislead you if you don’t consider factors like IAPs and other indicators of quality.
 All the same, it’s helpful to understand CPI both as a general benchmark, and in relation to service providers who prioritize it.

 What is cost per install?

 Cost per install (CPI) is the rate marketers pay to acquire new users through app installations.
 When $0.99 apps were the industry standard, CPI was the most frequently used metric for measuring campaign performance.
 Today, it is a secondary metric to KPIs like cost per action that better reflect the complexities of free-to-play markets.

 CPI is calculated by dividing ad spend by the total number of app installs associated with a campaign.

 Cost per install = Total campaign ad spend / Total app installs during campaign

 Up until roughly five years ago, marketers used CPI as a baseline for forecasting UA campaigns and measuring their success.
 If you’re working with a traffic provider that prices based on CPI, the calculation will be crucial for understanding return on ad spend (ROAS).
-However, reliable CPA data can be more useful for calculating a user’s lifetime value.
+However, reliable cost per action (CPA) data can be more useful for calculating a user’s lifetime value.
 Successful UA campaigns acquire users at a lower cost than they are projected to generate.
-Once a newly acquired user is monetized above the cost of acquisition (though IAPs, for example), the advertiser sees a return on their investment.
+Once a newly acquired user is monetized above the cost of acquisition (through IAPs, for example), the advertiser sees a return on their investment.

 Use CPI to generate marketing insights